Neema-2016/Sessions/sessions.md

 Hi Neema Muganga, glad to know you enjoy writing too!

 ```
-Incase you mispelt the variable sessions in the files, PHP may not recognize the session variables you are referring to and therefore return the else statement.
+Incase you misspelt the variable sessions in the files, PHP may not recognize the session variables you are referring to and therefore return the else statement.

 Output: